Premier League 20 Seasons Awards: Best Player

 Manchester United's Ryan Giggs was voted as the Best Player.
-Giggs had played and scored in every Premier League season since its inception and won twelve championship medals, the most by a player.
-(Since then he won his thirteenth championship medal) Along with him, nine other players were short-listed for the panel of judges vote for Best Player, including four other players from Manchester United:
+At the time, Giggs had played and scored in every Premier League season since its inception and won twelve championship medals, the most by a player.
+Along with Giggs, nine other players were short-listed for the panel of judges vote for Best Player, including four other players from Manchester United: